 Meanwhile, the coronavirus pandemic’s impact on education is expected to cost this generation $17 trillion in lifetime earnings.

 What does this lack of progress mean for businesses?

 The SDGs don’t exist in a vacuum.
 Lack of progress in one or more areas can have a domino effect on adverse health or economic effects that hurt companies.
 For example, your business probably doesn’t want to deal with another viral outbreak.
 But as the progress report notes, biodiversity loss can contribute to further pandemics.

 An article in Nature explains, “while some species are going extinct, those that tend to survive and thrive—rats and bats, for instance—are more likely to host potentially dangerous pathogens that can make the jump to humans.”

 Meanwhile, further biodiversity loss affects progress on other global goals, like poverty reduction, as well as gender equality due to traditional roles held in many societies.

 Specifically, biodiversity loss “poses a disproportionate burden for women and girls by increasing the time required to obtain necessary resources such as water, fuel wood, and medicinal plants, which reduces the time they can spend on income generating activities and education,” notes Cristiana Pașca Palmer, executive secretary of the Secretariat of the Convention on Biological Diversity, in an article for the International Institute for Environment and Development.

-In short, the cascading impact SDGs can have on climate action, ESG, and value chain performance can’t be ignored.
+In short, the cascading impact SDGs can have on climate action, ESG, and green supply chain management performance can’t be ignored.